Chak 4GD

 The population here depends on agriculture, although many people work in other fields such as defense, teaching, and engineering.
-It has a co-ed High school, a branch of National Bank of Pakistan (branch code 1577), an agricultural office, and also a veterinary hospital.
+It has a co-ed high school, a branch of the National Bank of Pakistan (branch code 1577), an agricultural office, and a veterinary hospital.

 History

 Before British colonization the village was known as Gulam Rasool Wala (غلام رسول والا), after its Punjabi founder.
 Hafiz Ghulam Rasool, who was the forefather of the Jat Jura family living in the village.
 During the establishment of a British canal in this area, the region was divided based on the water availability with the name 4/G.D which actually refers to 4th Gugera Drain(4/G.D).
 Such a naming practice was common for the British to re-purpose and identify conquered villages.

 Religion

 The primary religion of the village is Islam, with a large number of Ahl al-Hadith and also Sunni.

 There are two mosques in the village, one of each denomination.
 Peace, harmony and good social relations exist between the religious factions of the town.
 Due to its proximity to the Indian Border, the town also bears influences of Hinduism and Sikhism which existed in this region before the India-Pakistan Partition in 1947.